Antiquake-rs/antiquake-rs/DEVNOTES.md

 - Make the spawnbaseline command happen automagically from the level state
 - make the set view command give the client their actual client id number not always 1

-        client's  pub fn recv_msg(&mut self, block: BlockingMode has ack

-        servers does not

-Spoike
- —
-Yesterday at 5:26 PM
-it uses a different server udp socket for each client, instead of the one the user origonally connected to. which is stupid and breaks nats so yeah, client sends ccreq_connect packet, server responds to let the client know which server port to accept packets from (complete poop.) the server then starts throwing some reliables at you. and expects some acks.
-Spoike
- —
-Yesterday at 5:44 PM
-those reliables have various svc stuff the server expects some specific clc replies at various points. then it'll start sending some unreliables mixed with the odd reliable. woo. easy, right?...

 https://www.gamers.org/dEngine/quake/QDP/qnp.html#connection_req